 Perhaps the greatest satisfaction I get from the Agincourt Project, then, is creating families.
 Having none of my own, families fascinate me.
 Anson Tennan, for example — the architect of Agincourt’s first public library — required context for his existence.
 He needed a family, which has now grown to seven generations, and that family has broadened laterally as characters became necessary for new building projects.

-It’s often difficult for me to recall which came first: the buiding or its client-owner-occupant-designer-builder.
+It’s often difficult for me to recall which came first: the building or its client-owner-occupant-designer-builder.